 Samarkand: Recipes & Stories from Central Asia & the Caucasus, written by Caroline Eden and Eleanor Ford, features the unique melting pot of cuisines from the lesser traveled areas in Central Asia.
-The title, Samarkand, is named after the city in Uzbekistan known as the “crossroads of cultures” for its location along the Silk Road and variety of ethnic groups.
 In this book, you will find dishes from all over the region including Chapli Kebabs from Afghanistan, Dushanbe Pilaf from Tajikistan, Samsa from Uzbekistan, Cinnamon Potatoes with Pine Nuts from Azerbaijan, Green Olive and Walnut Salad from Turkey, Spinach Khachapuri from Georgia, Grape and Pistachio Orzo from Armenia, and Salmon Kulebyaka from Russia.
 I will also be sharing their recipe for Katama (Kyrgyz Swirled Onion Flatbread) following the review.

 Eleanor Ford is a food writer and recipe developer for the Good Food Channel and BBC Good Food Magazine.
 She has also been a restaurant reviewer for Time Out, editor for Zagat’s Hong Kong guide, and a judge for The Guild of Food Writers’ Awards.
 She first visited Uzbekistan in 2014 with her husband and son.
 This is also her first book.

 Chapters are divided based on course: Introduction, A Shared Table, Soups, Roast Meats & Kebabs, Warming Food for Long Winters, Plovs & Pilafs, Accompaniments, Breads & Doughs, Drinks, and Desserts & Sweetmeats.